camunda/camunda-docs-manual/content/user-guide/process-applications/the-process-application-class.md

 You can delegate the bootstrapping of the process engine and process deployment to a process application class.
 The basic ProcessApplication functionality is provided by the `org.camunda.bpm.application.AbstractProcessApplication` base class.
 Based on this class there is a set of environment-specific sub classes that realize integration within a specific environment:

-* **ServletProcessApplication**: To be used for process applications in a Servlet Container like Apache Tomcat.
+* **ServletProcessApplication**: To be used for process applications in a Servlet container like Apache Tomcat.
+* **JakartaServletProcessApplication**: To be used for process applications in a Jakarta Servlet 5.0+ container like WildFly 27 and above.
-* **EjbProcessApplication**: To be used in a Java EE application server like Wildfly or IBM WebSphere Application Server.
+* **EjbProcessApplication**: To be used in a Java EE application server like IBM WebSphere Application Server.
+* **JakartaEjbProcessApplication**: To be used in a Jakarta EE 9+ application server like Wildfly 27+.
 * **EmbeddedProcessApplication**: To be used when embedding the process engine in an ordinary Java SE application.
 * **SpringProcessApplication**: To be used for bootstrapping the process application from a Spring Application Context.

 In the following section, we walk through the different implementations and discuss where and how they can be used.

-# The ServletProcessApplication
+# The ServletProcessApplication and JakartaServletProcessApplication

+{{< note title="Jakarta Servlet environments" class="info" >}}
+  The `JakartaServletProcessApplication` can only be used in environments working with Jakarta Servlet 5.0 and above like WildFly 27+.
+  The mechanisms described herein for the `ServletProcessApplication` apply in the same way.
+{{< /note >}}

 **Supported on:** Apache Tomcat, Wildfly.
 The Servlet process application is supported on all containers.
 Read the [note about Servlet Process Application and EJB/Java EE containers]({{< relref "#using-the-servletprocessapplication-inside-an-ejb-java-ee-container-such-as-wildfly" >}})